pubannotation/pubannotation/docs/spans.md

 PubAnnotation provides a GUI to get the URI of any span:

-1. In a document page
+1. Open a document page<br/>
 ![caret positions]({{site.baseurl}}/img/document-screen.png)

-2. Select a span, then the URI of the span will appear below the document.
+2. Select a span, then the URI of the span will appear below the document.<br/>
 ![caret positions]({{site.baseurl}}/img/span-select-screen.png)

-3. Click the URL to open the document page with the span highlighted.
+3. Click the URL to open the document page with the selected span highlighted.

 Once a span URI is obtained, annotations to the span can be accessed by adding '_/annotations_' to the URL: